rainbowdashlabs/sql-java/docs/03/aggregation.md

 ## Grouping

 Now we probably not always want to simply count entries in a table.
-Grouping is essential for data opperations and aggregations.
+Grouping is essential for data operations and aggregations.
 Grouping will group all entries which have the same value in a specified columns and allow aggregation of the columns which are grouped together.